 A Typical Example of Gamification

 A typical example of the benefit of Gamification in marketing is Facebook’s strategy to attract more users.
-Nowadays, Facebook is probably the best known of the social network sites, where users can connect with their family and friends, post status, images, videos, share links and so on.
+Nowadays, Facebook is probably the best-known social network site, where users can connect with their family and friends, post statuses, images, and videos, share links, and so on.
 As owning a mass of users, Facebook has recently launched a gameshow platform with an interactive video called Confetti, where viewers answer trivia questions with winners splitting the cash.
-And the result is as it expected.
-Since the first launch in July 2018 in the U.S., Confetti has gained a huge number of participants and recently expanded to Canada, Mexico, the UK, Thailand, India, the Philippines and Vietnam via Facebook Watch.
+And the result is as expected.
+Since the first launch in July 2018 in the U.S., Confetti has gained a huge number of participants and recently expanded to Canada, Mexico, the UK, Thailand, India, the Philippines, and Vietnam via Facebook Watch.
 That’s how Gamification can motivate involvement.

 (image source: Facebook)